magento/devdocs/src/cloud/project/project-enable-mfa-enforcement.md

 When MFA enforcement is enabled on a project, all {{site.data.var.ece}} accounts with SSH access must follow an authentication workflow that requires a two-factor authentication (2FA) code and an SSH certificate, or an API token to access the environment.

 {:.bs.callout-important}
-The MFA enforcement feature is not enabled by default.
-You must submit a Magento support request to add the feature to your project.
-As soon as the feature is turned on, all accounts must have 2FA enabled on their account or an API token for SSH access to the environment.
+MFA enforcement is not enabled on Cloud projects by default.
+You must submit a Magento support request to enable it.
+As soon as MFA enforcement is turned on, all users must have two-factor authentication (TFA) enabled on their {{ site.data.var.ece }} account for SSH access to the environment.

 ## Certificates for SSH access